entropealabs/states_language/README.md

 ## Validation

-The library also includes JSON Schemas to validate that your state machines are valid StatesLanguage JSON data.
+The library also includes JSON Schemas to validate that your state machines are valid States Language JSON data.

 Validation is automatically done at compile time, and will `throw({:error, error_map})` if the data does not pass validation.